Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

-# High Definition Render Pipeline Wizard
+# High Definition Render Pipeline Wizard reference

 The High Definition Render Pipeline (HDRP) includes the **HDRP Wizard** to help you configure your Unity Project so that it's compatible with HDRP.